Approximate Time: 1 hour

 Anything can be a collection: keys, pins, buttons, shells, you name it!
 It doesn't need to be priceless artifacts, just something you like or has special meaning to you.
 Don't leave them in a drawer somewhere.
 Display them for all to see!
 It's a great way to personalize your home and give it a personality too.

-By AHA! from NEPA
+By Donna from NEPA

 These are 3D memory boxes of miniature hand-crafted scenes.
 They feature particular themes like the beach huts, garden sheds, and Mediterranean courtyards.
-I have done personalised boxes with views of people's houses.
-All the contents are original and handmade.

 Memory boxes are a wonderful way of preserving small bits and pieces of your most treasured memories.
 They are easily made using thin wood or particle board and then stained or painted.
-My boxes are 11 inches x 14 inches with one main T-shaped shelf, 3 "cubbies" in the top right hand corner, plus 3 medium "cubbies" below the top shelf, and 2 small cubbies on each side.
-They can be stained or painted, covered in glass to prevent dust, or left open.

 This is a great gift for the new mom or grandma or to start a new tradition.
 A Mother's Day Box is a wooden box that will store all the Mother's Day cards, pictures, dried flowers, etc., every year from the child (ren).
-Include a small journal for the mom/grandmother to put her special thoughts into.